bharaniv1/bleumi-pay-sdk-nodejs/docs/Api/Erc20PaymentsApi.md

 # **getWalletOperation**
 > WalletOperation getWalletOperation($id, $txid)

-Return a specific operation of the wallet
+This method retrieves an operation of a wallet.

 ### Example
 ```javascript